sapondanaisriwan/AdashimaaTube/README.md

 #### Q: How to customize colors and enabled/disabled other options?

 A: You may configure everything by selecting the Stylus icon from your toolbar and then selecting the configure button.

+#### Q: Why certain options don't work?

+A: Because the selector can select the elements that are in English and no other language.
+You must switch the language on YouTube to English for it to work.

 ## Supported extensions
 - [Return YouTube Dislike](https://www.returnyoutubedislike.com/)